glnovelli/glnovelli/README.md

 Welcome to my space!

-I am Guilherme Novelli,a Data Scientist and Mechanical Engineer.
+I am Guilherme Novelli, a Data Scientist and Mechanical Engineer.

 ## You can also find me on Linkedin
 <div>